Plenituz/barbe-serverless/README.md

 ## Ideas?
 Essential feature missing?
 Just a question or some feedback?

 Feel free to open an issue for **any** reason, would love to hear from you!
-You can also send me cat pictures on twitter DM @pinezul